 Minaal Carry-on 2.0 Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 The Minaal was born of a Kickstarter campaign by two Kiwis who wanted to design the perfect travel backpack.
 As with most things from New Zealand, the clever humor comes without extra charge, mate.

 The Minaal is not the most versatile pack in this review, but it shines in its intelligent design: it is the fast-and-light travelers' dream, running with the concept that sometimes comfort means trimming down and focusing on simplicity.
 Their attention to pack shape, light weight, and a simple suspension system add up to make this a surprisingly comfortable pack despite its seeming simplicity.

 There are a few pockets inside the main compartment, best used for shoes and socks, and perhaps toiletries, with clothing layered on top.
 There is a separate and easily accessed laptop sleeve which has a very clever adjustment system, so you can size it to keep your electronics secure.
 It also has excellent padding to protect your laptop during transit.